KnapsackPro/docs.knapsackpro.com/_posts/2021-03-19-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

 ## An advanced Buildkite config with Elastic CI Stack for AWS

-When you want to run your big RSpec project on dozen or even hundreds of parallel machines you need powerful resources.
+If you want to run your RSpec project on dozen or even hundreds of parallel machines, you need powerful resources.
 In such a case, you can follow the [Buildkite tutorial about AWS setup](https://buildkite.com/docs/agent/v3/elastic-ci-aws).
 The Elastic CI Stack for AWS gives you a private, autoscaling Buildkite Agent cluster in your own AWS account.

 ### AWS Spot Instances can save you money